 Employment-Based Immigration: Second Preference EB-2

 You may be eligible for an employment-based, second preference visa if you are a member of the professions holding an advanced degree or its equivalent, or a person who has exceptional ability.
-Below are the occupational categories and requirements:

-Sub-Categories | Description | Evidence |
+Sub-category | Description | Evidence |

 ---|---|---|

-Advanced Degree | The job you apply for must require an advanced degree and you must possess such a degree or its foreign equivalent (a baccalaureate or foreign equivalent degree plus 5 years of post-baccalaureate, progressive work experience in the field).
-You must meet any other requirements specified on the labor certification as applicable as of the priority date. | Documentation, such as an official academic record showing that you have a U.S. advanced degree or a foreign equivalent degree, or an official academic record showing that you have a U.S. baccalaureate degree or a foreign equivalent degree and letters from current or former employers showing that you have at least 5 years of progressive post-baccalaureate work experience in the specialty.
-If a doctoral degree is customarily required, you must have a United States doctorate or foreign equivalent degree |
+Advanced Degree Professional | You must be a member of the professions holding an advanced degree.
+The labor certification (or application for Schedule A designation) must require, and you must possess, an advanced degree.
+An advanced degree is any United States academic or professional degree or a foreign equivalent degree above that of bachelor’s.
+A U.S. bachelor’s degree (or a foreign equivalent degree) followed by at least five years of progressive experience in the specialty is considered the equivalent of a master's degree.
+The offered position must be a professional occupation, defined as one of the occupations listed at INA 101(a)(32) or one that requires the minimum of a bachelor’s degree or foreign equivalent degree for entry into the occupation.
+Finally, you must also meet any job requirements specified on the labor certification as of the priority date. | Documentation, such as an official academic record showing that you have a U.S. advanced degree or a foreign equivalent degree, or an official academic record showing that you have a U.S. bachelor’s degree or a foreign equivalent degree and letters from current or former employers showing that you have at least 5 years of progressive post-bachelor’s work experience in the specialty.
+If a doctoral degree is customarily required, you must provide an official academic record showing that you have a U.S. doctorate or foreign equivalent degree. |

 Exceptional Ability | You must be able to show exceptional ability in the sciences, arts, or business.
 Exceptional ability “means a degree of expertise significantly above that ordinarily encountered in the sciences, arts, or business.”
-You must meet any requirements specified on the labor certification as applicable. | You must meet at least three of the criteria below.* |
+You must meet any requirements specified on the labor certification as applicable. | You must provide documentation establishing that you meet at least 3 of the criteria below.* |

 - Official academic record showing that you have a degree, diploma, certificate, or similar award from a college, university, school, or other institution of learning relating to your area of exceptional ability